 | mailgun/mailgun-mcp-server | ~54 | TypeScript | 15+ | API key | stdio |

-Mailgun ships an official MCP server with solid coverage.
-54 stars (+13%), 22 forks, 12 commits, Apache 2.0, v2.0.0 (April 22, 2026).
+Mailgun ships an official MCP server with solid coverage. ~54 stars, 22 forks, Apache 2.0, v2.0.0 (April 22, 2026), updated May 9, 2026.
 Install via npx -y @mailgun/mcp-server.
-The v2.0.0 release marks a major version bump.

 Tools cover the full Mailgun API: email sending, stored message retrieval, domain administration and DNS verification, webhook configuration, mailing list management, email template versioning, analytics querying, delivery metrics, bounce classification, suppression list management, and IP pool configuration.

 Multi-region support (US/EU via MAILGUN_API_REGION).
 API keys are isolated from AI models — the server enforces HTTPS/TLS for all Mailgun communications and validates parameters against OpenAPI specs.
+The server also has a sibling: mailgun/mailjet-mcp-server for Mailjet’s API (same parent company, Sinch).

 Postmark (Official)